 - Consider a career change.
 If you make your living as a heavy equipment operator outdoors, are part of a construction crew or involved with the southwestern soil more than most people, you’re more likely to catch valley fever.
 If symptoms affect you more than most, or if your immune system isn’t working at full capacity, it might be time to work elsewhere – preferably in an office environment.

 - Stay inside, whenever possible.
 Valley fever is caused by the mere act of breathing outside.
 Thus, staying inside is one of the best strategies for never getting it in the first place.
 However, you’ll have to venture outside at some point, so…

 - Try a face mask.
 If you’re going to be in areas with heavy construction, or the forecast calls for heavy winds and you’ll be outside more than usual, a filter face mask is always a good idea.

 Don’t let valley fever derail your summer plans.
-Stop in to any UCE clinic for immediate relief from your symptoms – and a plan to keep you healthy moving forward.
-For more information about valley fever, or if you’d like to inquire more about our unique medical plans, please call Urgent Care Extra at (480) 988-9108.
-Thanks for stopping by the UCE blog!
+Stop in to any Banner Urgent Care clinic for immediate relief from your symptoms – and a plan to keep you healthy moving forward.
+For more information about valley fever, or if you’d like to inquire more about our unique medical plans, please call Banner Urgent Care at (480) 988-9108.
+Thanks for stopping by the Banner Urgent Care blog!
 Stay tuned for other helpful tips and healthcare advice.